UPDATED: Friday, October 1, 2021

 Transportation Safety Committee: The Transportation Safety Committee Committee members reviews matters related to transportation in Arcata and makes recommendations to the City Council, the Planning Commission and City staff.
 Community members with interest in all modes of transportation including walking, bicycling, skateboarding, driving and public transit are encouraged to apply.
 Applicants must live within Arcata city limits or live or work within the Arcata Planning Area.

-Application packets more detailed information can be found here.
+An application and more detailed information can be found here.

 In order to slow the spread of COVID-19, some committee meetings are currently being held via Zoom and others will be held in-person.